Towards Avoiding the Data Mess: Industry Insights from Data Mesh Implementations: Results

 \subsection{Theoretical Understanding}

-Interviewees generally support the main principles of data mesh introduced by Dehghani ($\Theta, I, K, \Lambda, M, O$) and emphasize the importance of the combination of all four main principles to adopt a successful data mesh.
-However, interviewees assign the highest value to the principles domain-oriented decentralized data ownership and data as a product when asked to favor one over the other.
-Furthermore, interviewees state the need for further guidelines that assist in the adoption and operation of a data mesh ($A, \Delta, E, \Theta, K$). $A$ states: ``the concept is described as highly theoretical, and I believe it is a challenge to transfer this theory into practice for many organizations'', while $E$ describes the main principles as ``too broad'' to adopt a data mesh out of the box.

-Consequently, this Subsection highlights the importance of our work to provide further practice-oriented guidelines for professionals going forward.
+Interviewees generally support the main principles of data mesh introduced by Dehghani ($\Theta-M, O$) and emphasize the importance of the combination of all four main principles to adopt a successful data mesh.
+However, interviewees assign the highest value to the principles of domain-oriented decentralized data ownership and data as a product when asked to favor one over the other.
+Furthermore, interviewees state the need for further guidelines that assist in the adoption and operation of a data mesh ($A, \Delta, E, \Theta, K$). $A$ states: ``the concept is described as highly theoretical, and I believe it is a challenge to transfer this theory into practice for many organizations'', whereas $E$ describes the main principles as ``too broad'' to adopt a data mesh out of the box---highlighting the importance to provide practice-oriented guidelines for professionals going forward.